 Though we haven't had a chance to research the smart's surround sound system, we do know that that the factory subwoofer is located under the driver's seat.
 A small powered sub could/should work in this location, but we haven't measured, so we're not totally positive.
-If you know more, drop us a line!
+If you know more, check out the "crowdsourcing" info above.

 We have seen photos of fortwos equipped with some mind-blowing component subs, so with the right combination of subs and enclosures, there's plenty of anecdotal evidence to suggest that you can fit a lot of bass into the 39"W x 10"H x 12-18"D space available.
 If you plan to use your car for normal everyday tasks like, say, buying a few bags of goodies at the farmer's market, you're probably better off with a powered sub here, too.